Naseband/SAMP-MissileStuff/CASAMTurrets/README.md

 	Returns the SAM ID if successful, otherwise -1.

-	Note: modelid must be predefined in the include, otherwise the missile will spawn at the object's origin.
+	Note: modelid must be predefined in the include, otherwise the missile will spawn at the object's origin (see GetSAMTurretBarrelPos).

 - IsValidSAMTurret(id)